-The Ordinary Shareholders' Meeting of April 28, 2011 renewed Thierry Pilenko as a director for a four-year term expiring after the Shareholders' Meeting convened to approve the financial statements for the year ending December 31, 2014.
+The Ordinary Shareholders' Meeting of April 28, 2011 renewed Thierry Pilenko as a director for a four-year term expiring after the Shareholders' Meeting convened to approve the financial statements for the year ended December 31, 2014 to be held on April 23, 2015.

 At its meeting of April 28, 2011, the Board of Directors renewed Thierry Pilenko as Chairman of the Board of Directors.
 At this meeting, in accordance with Article 18 of the Company's Articles of Association, the Board of Directors elected to combine the offices of Chairman and Chief Executive Officer of the Company into one office, after having determined that this form of organization was the most appropriate to the Company, and renewed Thierry Pilenko as Chairman and Chief Executive Officer for the duration of his term of office with the Board of Directors.
+This option, which was decided by the Board of Directors, upon the Ethics and Governance Committee's recommendation, pragmatically relies on the experience of the Group and the good results of this form of organization but particularly takes into account the prevailing practices in companies of the same sector.
+This has led Technip to reinforce existing control mechanisms and to create a function of Senior Independent Director whose missions are detailed in Section 16.1.1 of the Reference Document of the Company for the year ended